 If you feel you are exhibiting these or any other symptoms of post-traumatic stress disorder (PTSD), please call a healthcare provider.

-Trauma responses can become unwanted or maladaptive, but their origins may have not been.
-The initial response to a traumatic event can actually be life-saving.
+Many trauma responses were once protective — even lifesaving.
+Problems arise when those same responses continue long after the original threat has passed.
 For instance, if someone’s initial response to being robbed is to punch, kick, and scream (examples of the Fight Response), then they may be able to deter the criminal.

 Even further, if someone lives in a dangerous neighborhood and has to walk to and from work alone at night, their flight responses can be an adaptive, appropriate response to the environmental stimulus.